probabl-ai/skore/sphinx/user_guide/automated_checks.rst

     report.checks.summarize(fast_mode=True)

-In fast mode, slow checks that are not yet in the cache are not run; cached slow results from a previous call are still surfaced.
-The HTML representation of a report uses fast mode so it never triggers an expensive computation.

 For comparison reports, :meth:`~skore.ComparisonReport.checks.summarize` builds a global summary from each compared report.
-Results are grouped by check code; the HTML summary lists each check once with per-estimator sub-entries for issues, tips, and not-applicable reasons.
+Results are grouped by check code; the HTML summary lists each check once with per-estimator sub-entries for issues, tips, not-applicable reasons, and fast-mode skips.

 .. _skd001-overfitting: